Water Activities in Charlotte

 Area: Mooresville

-Whether you’re an experienced diver looking for more practice or a novice ready to learn, Lake Norman Scuba is the spot for local scuba diving.
-Get your diving certification, including pool and open-water sessions, or more experienced divers can take specialty and advanced diving courses.
+Whether you’re an experienced diver looking for more practice or a novice ready to learn, Lake Norman Scuba is the spot for local diving.
+New divers can enroll in open-water lessons, while more experienced divers can take specialty and advanced diving courses.

 The Quarry at Carrigan Farms